kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

-The snippet above flips the logic and checks that the beer is empty, instead of checking that the beer _isn't_ empty.
+The previous snippet flips the logic and checks that the beer is empty, instead of checking that the beer _isn't_ empty.
 But isn't this just personal coding preference?

 Not exactly; it comes down to _expressiveness_, which is a primary goal of Swift.
 Functionally, they're equivalent, but `guard` clearly states to anyone reading your code that you're performing a pre-condition check.
 Using a plain old `if` statement does not deliberately convey that information.